 4 7 8 Breathing & Variations: Breathing exercise developed by Dr. Andrew Weil.
 Breath in through your nose to the count of 4, hold to the count of 7, exhale slowly to the count of 8.
 Repeat.

-Mindful Breathing: Deep breathing that promotes mindful awareness throughout each in and out breath.
+Mindful Breathing: Deep breathing that promotes mindful awareness throughout each in and out breath, achieving mindfulness

 Paradoxical Breathing: During normal or healthy diaphragmatic breathing, the diaphragm moves downward with each inhale.
 Paradoxical breathing occurs when the diaphragm (paradoxically) moves in the opposite direction (upward) with each inhale.